You can easily learn how to make a caramel sauce using the wet method!

 When the color turns from yellow to orange, I swirl the pan.
 The sugar turns amber in color very quickly.
 I immediately remove the pan from the heat as the sugar will be cooking with the heat of the pan.

-Then I add the heavy cream immediately and stir until I have a smooth sauce.
-I place the pan to medium-low heat and let it boil for 1 minute.
+Then I add the heavy cream immediately but gradually while I am stirring at the same time.
+I stir until I have a smooth sauce and I place the pan to medium-low heat and let it boil for 1 minute.
 Finally, I take it from the heat and pour it into a heatproof container.

 That’s all.
 You have your smooth homemade caramel sauce.
 Enjoy!

-Take the pan from the heat immediately and add the heavy cream.
+- Take the pan from the heat immediately and gradually add the heavy cream while stirring at the same time.
 Be careful as the heavy cream will make the sugar bubble.
 Stir until you have a smooth caramel sauce.
 Place the caramel sauce over medium heat and let it boil for 1 minute.

-Remove the pan from the heat.
+- Remove the pan from the heat.
 If you want to make a salted caramel sauce, add the salt and stir.
 Pour the caramel sauce into a heatproof container.
-You can use it when it is cooled down and keep in the refrigerator for 2 weeks.
+You can use it when it is cooled down and keep in the refrigerator for up to 7 days.